August 20, 2019

 To calculate the cost of shipping with a particular carrier, start by considering which services you’d like to offer.
 Based on your customers’ needs and preferences, decide whether you’re using standard, expedited, or express services.
 From there, you can get a rate quote from your preferred carriers – most carriers provide online rate calculators where you can input the package size, weight, destination and service level to get an estimate.

-You can reduce the international shipping costs by optimising you carrier and service selection:
+You can reduce the international shipping costs by optimising your carrier and service selection:

 Starshipit Tip: With Starshipit, you can seamlessly manage multiple international carriers, allowing you to compare shipping rates in real-time and use automated rules to select the most cost-effective option for each order.
 This multi-carrier approach means you’re always using the best service at the best price, helping you save on shipping while offering your customers a range of delivery options.